 Stool Exams

 The most common diagnostic test for parasitic infections is a stool examination, also known as an ova and parasite (O&P) test.
-This test involves collecting multiple stool samples over several days to search for parasite eggs within the samples.
+Stool examinations identify parasites in stool by collecting multiple samples over several days and searching for parasite eggs within them.

-In recent decades, molecular testing has become a powerful tool used for diagnosing and understanding various gastrointestinal illnesses.
+In recent decades, molecular testing for parasites has become a powerful tool for diagnosing and understanding various gastrointestinal illnesses.

 Identify Gastrointestinal Targets With Applied BioCode Inc.